 We honor God more by trusting Him along an unknown path than by having to know His plan.
 (Tweet that.)

 Question: What helps you battle impatience as God leads you the long way right now?
-You can leave a comment by clicking here.
+To leave a comment, just click here.

 Tel Arad on the Map: